MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md

 For detailed information about inventory movements, see the Inventory Movement page.

 Two different roles can create the initial inventory movement.
-An assembly worker, for example, can create it from a released assembly order so that it shows up in the warehouse worker's list of work to do.
+An assembly worker, for example, can create it from a released assembly order so that it shows up in the warehouse worker’s list of work to do.
 To create an inventory movement for assembly order lines that are ready to have components moved to their specified bins, the assembly worker uses the **Create Inventory Movement** function.

 Alternatively, a warehouse worker can create it by pointing to the released assembly order in question.
 This is described in the following procedure.